jrklasen/libosrmc/README.md

 # libosrmc

 A C interface for the OSRM routing engine.
 Provides a simple, full-featured API to access OSRM's route planning in road networks.
-The API has restriction FlatBuffers output format only.
+The API makes all config and parameter setters of `libosrm` available, except the output format which is restricted to FlatBuffers only.

 Originally forked from Daniel Hofmann's `libosrmc`, this version has been substantially refactored to facilitate the development of [OpenSourceRoutingMachine.jl](https://github.com/moviro-hub/OpenSourceRoutingMachine.jl).